deletedcu/angular-demo/lectures/day-2/use_an_api.md

 You can test this by looking in the console.

-## Display AJAX results in app
+## Display AJAX Results in the App

-In `src/app/search/search.component.ts` add a public `results` property and set it to the results of the AJAX call when it succeeds:
+In `src/app/search/search.component.ts`, add a public `results` property and set it to the results of the AJAX call when it succeeds:

 ```javascript
 export class SearchComponent implements OnInit {